ietf-teep/architecture/draft-ietf-teep-architecture.md

 page as well.
 Editorial changes can be managed in GitHub, but any substantive change should be discussed on the TEEP mailing list.

-The Trusted Execution Environment (TEE) concept has been designed to separate a regular operating system, also referred as a Rich Execution Environment (REE), from security-sensitive applications.
-A TEE provides hardware-enforcement so that any data inside the TEE cannot be read by code outside of the TEE.
-Compromising a REE and normal applications in the REE do not affect code inside the TEE, which is called a Trusted Application (TA), running inside the TEE.

-In an TEE ecosystem, a Trusted Application Manager (TAM) is commonly used to manage keys and TAs that run in a device.
-Different device vendors may use different TEE implementations.
-Different application providers or device administrators may choose to use different TAM providers.
+Applications executing in a device are exposed to many different attacks intended to compromise the execution of the application, or reveal the data upon which those applications are operating.
+These attacks increase with the number of other applications on the device, with such other applications coming from potentially untrustworthy sources.
+The potential for attacks further increase with the complexity of features and applications on devices, and the unintented interactions among those features and applications.
+The danger of attacks on a system increases as the sensitivity of the applications or data on the device increases.
+As an example, exposure of emails from a mail client is likely to be of concern to its owner, but a compromise of a banking application raises even greater concerns.

+The Trusted Execution Environment (TEE) concept is designed to execute applications in a protected environment that separates applications inside the TEE from the regular operating system and from other applications on the device.
+This separation reduces the possibility of a successful attack on applications and the data contained inside the TEE.
+Typically, applications are chosen to execute inside a TEE because those applications perform security sensitive operations or operate on sensitive data.
+An application running inside a TEE is referred to as a Trusted Applications (TA), while a normal application running in the regular operating system is referred to as an Untrusted Application (UA).

+The TEE uses hardware to enforce protections on the TA and its data, but also presents a more limited set of services to applications inside the TEE than is normally available to UA’s running in the normal operating system.

+But not all TEEs are the same, and different vendors may have different implementations of TEEs with different security properties, different features, and different control mechanisms to operate on TAs.
+Some vendors may themsleves market multiple different TEEs with different properties atuned to different markets.
+A device vendor may integrate one or more TEEs into their devices depending on market needs.

-To simplify the life of developers an interoperable protocol for managing TAs running in different TEEs of various devices is needed.
+To simplify the life of developers and service providers interacting with TAs in a TEE, an interoperable protocol for managing TAs running in different TEEs of various devices is needed.
+In this TEE ecosystem, there often arises a need for an external trusted party to verify the identity, claims, and rights of SPs, devices, and their TEEs.
+This trusted third party is the Trusted Application Manager (TAM).

-The protocol addresses the following problems.
+The This protocol addresses the following problems:

-  - A Device Administrator (DA) or Service Provider (SP) of the device users needs to determine security-relevant information of a device before provisioning the TA to the device with a TEE.
+  - A Service Provider (SP) intending to provide services through a TA to users of a device needs to determine security-relevant information of a device before provisioning their TA to the TEE within the device.
 Examples include the verification of the device 'root of trust' and the type of TEE included in a device.

-  - A TEE in a device needs to determine whether a Device Administrator (DA) or a Service Provider (SP) that wants to manage an TA in the device is authorized to manage applications in the TEE.
+  - A TEE in a device needs to determine whether a Service Provider (SP) that wants to manage an TA in the device is authorized to manage TAs in the TEE, and what TAs the SP is permitted to manage.

+  - The parties involved in the protocol must be able to attest that a TEE is genuine and capable of providing the security protections required by a particular TA.

+  - A Service Provider (SP) must be able to deterine if a TA exists (is installed) on a device (in the TEE), and if not, install the TA in the TEE.

-  - Attestation must be able to ensure a TEE is genuine.
+  - A Service Provider (SP) must be able to check whether a TA in a device’s TEE is the most up-to-date version, and if not, update the TA in the TEE.

+  - A Service Provider (SP) must be able to remove a TA in a device’s TEE if the SP is no longer offering such services or the services are being revoked from a particular user (or device).
+For example, if a subscription or contract for a particular service has expired, or a payment by the user has not been completed or has been recinded.

+  - A Service Provider (SP) must be able to define the relationship between cooperating TAs under the SP’s control, and specify whether the TAs can communicate, share data, and/or share key material.

 #  Terminology